-Nannies are much different to that of ‘just a babysitter’.
-Nannies are mostly hired by families who choose not to put their children into long day care facilities or after school hour’s care.
-They choose to hire a nanny so the children have one on one attention at all times and to have virtually their own private ‘educator’.
-Given the nanny is the primary carer during the day they help to teach and educate kids through differing activities whether its arts and crafts in the home or a trip to the museum or local library.
-Nannies give their undivided attention to the children and will pick up from school/kindy and also take to differing extra-curricular activities so they then become the ‘chauffeur’.
+Nannies are different.
+Nannies are mostly hired by families who choose not to put their children into long day-care facilities or after school care.
+They hire a nanny so the children have one on one attention at all times, and to have their own private ‘educator’.
+Given the nanny is the primary carer during the day they help to teach and educate kids through differing activities.
+That may be arts and crafts in the home or a trip to the museum or local library.
+Nannies give their undivided attention to the children, and will pick up from school/kindy and take to differing extra-curricular activities.
 They will also help with homework and assignments.

 Nannies not only provide care to the kids, but also look after the parents!
 Nannies help to clean/housekeep/wash/cook so in effect are helping the parents.
 When parents come home to happy kids and a clean home they can have those last few hours of the day as quality time with their kids.
 Parents can then enjoy the kids and not have to worry about putting on washing or worrying cooking dinner.
 Some nannies will even walk the dog and feed the animals.
 A nanny is virtually YOU when you are not there.

 As you can see, there is a huge difference with a nanny versus a babysitter.